-Lombardi studied composition in Rome, Florence, Vienna, Cologne and Berlin (with Karlheinz Stockhausen, Bernd-Alois Zimmermann and Paul Dessau among others), and graduated from the Pesaro Conservatory under B. Porena.
-He also obtained a degree in German Language and Literature, and his doctoral dissertation on Hanns Eisler (with Paolo Chiarini and Fedele d’Amico as supervisors) was published by Feltrinelli.
-He taught Composition in the Conservatories of Pesaro and Milan from 1973 to 1994, and has held courses, seminars and conferences throughout Europe, Israel, Latin America, the United States and Japan.
+Luca Lombardi studied composition in Rome, Florence, Vienna, Cologne, Utrecht and Berlin (with Karlheinz Stockhausen, Bernd-Alois Zimmermann and Paul Dessau among others), and graduated from the Pesaro Conservatory under Boris Porena.
+He also graduated in German Language and Literature, and his doctoral dissertation on Hanns Eisler (with Paolo Chiarini and Fedele d’Amico as his advisors) was published by Publisher Feltrinelli Editore (Milan).
+He taught Composition in the Conservatories of Pesaro and Milan from 1973 to 1994, and has held lectures and workshops throughout Europe, United States, South America, Japan and Israel.

-Many of his works were commissioned by such institutions as Ircam (Paris), several German Radio stations, the Swiss Radio, RAI, Wiener Festwochen (Vienna), Frankfurt Feste (Frankfurt), the Alvar Aalto Theatre (Essen), KölnMusik (Cologne), the Rudolf Steiner Archiv (Dornach), and the Opera Theatres of Basel, Leipzig, Nuremberg, Rome and Milan (La Scala).
+Many of his works were commissioned by such institutions as Ircam (Paris), several German Radio Stations, the Swiss Radio, RAI (the Italian Broadcasting Company), Wiener Festwochen (Vienna), Frankfurt Feste (Frankfurt), the Alvar Aalto Theatre (Essen), KölnMusik (Cologne), the Rudolf Steiner Archiv (Dornach), Tonhalle Düsseldorf and the Opera Houses of Basel, Leipzig, Nuremberg, Rome and Milan (La Scala).

-His scores are published by Schirmer, Moeck, Suvini-Zerboni, Ricordi and Rai Com.
+His scores are published by Schirmer, Moeck, Suvini-Zerboni, Ricordi and – from the beginning of the 2000s – Rai Com.

-He was “Fellow” of the Institute for Advanced Study (Berlin) and the Hanse Institute for Advanced Study (Delmenhorst), and featured as a guest of the “Berliner Künstlerprogramm des DAAD” (Berlin).
-He spent six months in Japan upon invitation of the Japan Foundation.
+He was “Fellow” at the Institute for Advanced Study (Berlin, 1988-89, 1995) and at the Hanse Institute for Advanced Study (Delmenhorst, 1999 and a few more times), and was a guest of the “Berliner Künstlerprogramm des DAAD” (Berlin, 1997).
+In 2002 he spent six months in Japan at an invitation of the Japan Foundation.

-Lombardi co-authored a treatise on orchestration (Instrumentation in the Musik des XX.
-Jahrhunderts, Celle, Germany).
+Lombardi is co-author of the orchestration treatise Instrumentation in der Musik des XX.
+Jahrhunderts, Celle, Germany, 1985).

 A selection of his writings was published in the book Construction of Freedom and other Writings, edited by J. Thym (Baden-Baden, 2006).

-The periodical series on composers “Musik-Konzepte” devoted a special issue and supplement to him (Munich, 2014).
+The monograph series on composers “Musik-Konzepte” dedicated a volume to his music (Munich, 2014).

-His private archive (manuscripts, workbooks, diaries, correspondence) is kept at the Berlin Academy of the Arts.
+His private archive (manuscripts, workbooks, diaries, correspondence) is housed at the Berlin Academy of Arts.

-He is a member of the Berlin Academy of the Arts and of the Bavarian Academy of Fine Arts of Munich.
+He is a member of the Berlin Academy of the Arts and of the Bavarian Academy of Fine Arts in Munich.

-Lombardi’s collaborations with writers and poets range wide: Edoardo Sanguineti, Heiner Müller, Friedrich Christian Delius, Jean Portante, David Grossman, Michael Krüger.
+Lombardi collaborated with writers and poets: Edoardo Sanguineti, Heiner Müller, Friedrich Christian Delius, Jean Portante, David Grossman, Michael Krüger.